sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 The workflow performs the following steps:

-- Reads in the dataset from a tab separated file
+- Reads the dataset from a tab separated file.
-- Applies StringIndexer on the field "intl_plan"
+- Applies StringIndexer on the field "intl_plan".
-- Applies VectorAssembler on the fields we want to model on
+- Applies VectorAssembler on the fields we want to model on.
-- Splits the dataset into (.8, .2)
+- Splits the dataset into (.8, .2).
-- Performs Random Forest Classification
+- Performs Random Forest Classification.
-- Performs prediction using the model generated on the remaining 20% dataset
+- Performs prediction using the model generated on the remaining 20% dataset.
-- Finally evaluates the prediction results
+- Finally evaluates the prediction results.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/telco-churn-prediction-node-si.png
    :alt: Machine Learning